conwetlab/WMarket/doc/user-guide.rst

 Browsing Stores
 ---------------

-Appart from retrieving all the offerings registered, you can also get the offerings that are included in a certain Store.
+Appart from retrieving all the registered offerings, you can also get the offerings that are included in a certain Store.
 To do so, click the menu button that is next to the **WMarket** text on the left upper corner (as can be seen in the following image) and click on one of the registered stores.